MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ## Limitations of view-only mode

-The following features are no longer available to users in view-only mode.
+When a user is in view-only mode, they have no access to the following features:

-- New post creation, commenting or replying to posts anywhere in Viva Engage
+- New post creation, commenting, or replying to posts anywhere in Viva Engage

-- Edit existing posts, comments or replies in Viva Engage across all surfaces
+- Editing capability on existing posts, comments, or replies in Viva Engage across all surfaces

-- Share content between communities or storylines (public or private)
+- Content sharing between communities or storylines (public or private)

 ## Manage users in view-only mode